Rev. Laura C. Cannon, Senior Minister / President

 Rev. Laura, an Ellicott City native, has been ministering to individuals and couples for over a decade, and created SOUL Community Church as a place where all members can feel supported in their desire to connect with their own divinity and creativity.
 Raised in the Christian church, Rev. Laura grew up with a love of Jesus Christ and the feeling of community and connectedness that church gave her.
 After an incident in her teens on a church retreat left her questioning both her church and her faith, she found herself struggling to find a way to reconcile her close personal relationship with Jesus and the seemingly unforgiving dogma of the Church.
 A period of staunch Atheism followed, until one night in 2001 when Laura had a spiritual “re-awakening” that connected her back to her own self-realized relationship with the Divine.
 It was at that point that God called her into ministry through a unique and unorthodox path that has included the study and practice of Christianity, Native American Spirituality, the Healing Arts, Yoga, Buddhism, and Eastern Philosophy.

-Never one to shy away from life’s deepest questions, the past fifteen years of Rev. Laura’s life have been a period of deep self-exploration, teaching, healing, and love that has involved apprenticing and studying with spiritual teachers, ministers, healers and shamans from across the globe.
+Never one to shy away from life’s deepest questions, the past twenty years of Rev. Laura’s life have been a period of deep self-exploration, teaching, healing, and love that has involved apprenticing and studying with spiritual teachers, ministers, healers and shamans from across the globe.
 “I was called to build SOUL Community Church as a place that would nurture that sense of community and fellowship often associated with church, but without handing down of a rigid set of rules and dogma.
 It is my heart’s desire to co-create a thriving, supportive community where we can all realize our own true nature and assist each other in our individual and collective pursuits towards self-realization, oneness, universalism, and love.”

 Arianne has been a thinker, questioner, and dreamer since she was a child.
 Raised as a Southern Baptist, she was surrounded by church, community, and powerful music throughout her youth.